fluidself/fluidself.org/_books/philosophy/the-ego-trick.md

 Thinking and feeling are what brains and bodies do.
 Mind should not be thought of a substance, but as a kind of activity.
 Dualism's mistake is to argue that since minds, thoughts and feelings are not identical with any particular physical things, they must be non-physical things.

-_‘I'd say if you have too healthy an appreciation for who you are, that leaves you open to fossilising yourself.
-Everything's open to revision.' _
+> ‘I'd say if you have too healthy an appreciation for who you are, that leaves you open to fossilising yourself.
+Everything's open to revision.'
--- Brooke Magnanti, a.k.a.
+> — Brooke Magnanti, a.k.a.
 Belle de Jour

 **State-dependent memory:** ‘In different mind-states one does not have access to the same bag of memories, and that has been demonstrated in a lot of quite clever studies.
 So when you are very angry you do not have access to the same memories that you have when you are feeling very benign and relaxed.'
 The research on this is extensive and well established.
 If you want to remember an event or fact, it is better to be in the same situation or state as you were when the event took place or when you learned the fact.
 There is even some evidence that something learned when drunk is better remembered when drunk than sober.
 Not only memories, but skills and personality traits are often to some extent state-dependent.
 A familiar example, in the literal sense, is that no matter what their adult personality is, many people revert to childhood versions of themselves when they gather together as family.

 To know a person's nature is to know how they behave in different situations, in different roles, not how they behave in one isolated role.
 Even if we were to believe, as we surely must, that we put on a front in some situations more than others, there is no justification for privileging solitude as the state which reveals the truth as to how we are.
 For one thing, it is not obvious that we play no roles when alone.
 Indeed, in many cases, privacy allows us to indulge the most deluded fantasies about our identities.
 It can be easier to convince yourself you are a rock god playing guitar in your garage than it is in front of people whose faces reveal you are no such thing.
 Many a person plays the role of great thinker when no one else is around to challenge their thoughts.
 The eyes of the world can force us to see ourselves as others see us.
 Alone, the image we may hold of ourselves may be no true reflection, but a flattering portrait produced by the magic mirror of vanity.
 Recognising this is important for self-knowledge.
 We may feel most ourselves when alone, for instance, but our self-knowledge is severely limited if we fail to see how our interactions with others also reveal important truths about who we are.
 What we see of ourselves when we are playing no roles is not the real self, but a partial glimpse of our self.

-**The Ego Trick**
+### The Ego Trick

 1. The unity of the self is psychological.
 There is no place in the brain where it all comes together and there is no immaterial soul which is the seat of consciousness.
 The unity we experience, which allows us legitimately to talk of ‘I', is a result of the Ego Trick – the remarkable way in which a complicated bundle of mental events, made possible by the brain, creates a singular self, without there being a singular thing underlying it.
 It seems as though there is some pearl at the self's core, but in fact there is no core at all.
 Generations of thinkers have gone wrong in thinking that we need to postulate a unified core self to account for the unity of self-experience.
 In fact, unity is not a cause: it is an effect of a remarkably disunified, bundle-like system.